Neuromorphic Computing for Content-based Image Retrieval: Methods

 Now having a SNN at hand, we start feeding images into the network.
 For each image, we probe the neurons of the layer before the output layer at the last execution time step to get the neuron membrane potentials.
 The membrane potential vector is then the embedding of the input image.

-Our SNN takes images in the training and test set as inputs and outputs their embeddings.
-We see the training image embeddings as a corpus.
-For each test image, we apply Nearest Neighbor Search using Cosine Similarity to find images in the corpus that are the closest to the test image in the embedding space.
+Our SNN takes images in the training and test sets as inputs and generates their embeddings.
+We see the training image embeddings as a corpus of image features.
+For each test image, we apply nearest neighbor search using cosine similarity to find images in the corpus that are the closest to the test image in the embedding space. \end{linenumbers}